innovations-on-gmbh/cdk-iamuserwithaccesskey/README.md

 - An Access Key
 - A Secrets Manager Secret

-You should only use this for
+You should only use this for technical access to AWS APIs.
+Not for personal user accounts.

 ## Installation